-This data logging framework was mainly designed for online games to increase efficiency in gameplay verification process, to reduce testing expenses, and improve quality assurance.
+This data logging framework was mainly designed for online games in order to increase efficiency in gameplay verification process, reduce testing expenses and improve quality assurance.
 The framework address an overall data logging by using event models designed for logging, while also providing some basic data-stream visualization.